 Work Days: Monday-Friday

-The Head Start Assistant Teacher, in conjunction with the Lead Teacher is responsible for providing a developmentally appropriate educational atmosphere where students have the opportunity to fulfill their potential for intellectual, emotional, physical, and psychological growth.
-The Head Start Assistant Teacher will assist in planning activities, developing appropriate lesson plans for the children and will work with the families to ensure compliance with the Head start Performance Standards and Ohio licensing regulations in all divisions of the program.
-This person is responsible for assisting the Lead Teacher in organizing and implementing an instructional program that will result in students achieving academic success in accordance with Head Start Child Outcomes Framework and Ohio Early Learning Content Standards.
+The Head Start Assistant Teacher, in conjunction with the Lead Teacher and Center Aide is responsible for providing a developmentally appropriate, educational atmosphere where students have the opportunity to fulfill their potential for intellectual, emotional, physical, and psychological growth.
+The Head Start Assistant Teacher will assist in planning activities, developing appropriate lesson plans for the children and will work with the families to ensure compliance with the Head start Performance Standards sections 1302.30 – 1302.34, Subpart C, and Ohio licensing regulations in all divisions of the program.

 Specific Responsibilities/Essential Functions:

-• Works cooperatively with the Lead Teacher and the Family Advocate to ensure the smooth operation of the classroom.
+• Works cooperatively with the Site Supervisor, Lead Teacher, Center Aide, and Family Advocate to ensure the smooth operation of the classroom.

 • Maintain education files by following and updating the Portfolio Tracker.